Rod Blagojevich: Proposed capital programs

-In March 2008, Blagojevich announced a bipartisan coalition, chaired by former U.S. Speaker of the House Dennis Hastert and Former U.S. Congressman Glenn Poshard, to develop a capital construction plan that could pass the Illinois General Assembly.
-The Illinois Works Coalition toured the state and developed a compromise $34 billion package that relied on a lease of the Illinois Lottery, road funds, and expanded gambling for funding.
-The plan passed the Senate but stalled in the Illinois House, with opposition from Democrats.
+In March 2008, Blagojevich announced a bipartisan coalition, chaired by former U.S. House speaker Dennis Hastert and Southern Illinois University president and former U.S. representative Glenn Poshard, to develop a capital construction plan that could pass the Illinois General Assembly.
+The Illinois Works Coalition toured the state and developed proposals that combined road, bridge, school and transit construction with financing from the state lottery, road funds and, in some versions, expanded gambling.
+A $34 billion version passed the Senate but stalled in the Illinois House; Blagojevich and the coalition later proposed a smaller package that removed expanded gambling as a funding source.
+Earlier that year, Blagojevich had also signed a separate Chicago-area transit funding package after the Chicago Transit Authority warned of large service cuts and layoffs; at his insistence, the legislation included free fixed-route transit rides for Illinois residents aged 65 and older.